est15/est15.github.io/_posts/2024-03-28-Zero to OSCP.md

 ### PEN-200 2022 Course
 I cannot speak much about the current course content and exercises as I completed the 2022 version of the course.
 While in school, I spent about 4-months fully digesting the PEN-200 course content and completing each section’s practical exercises.
 By the end of January 2022, I had completed 100% of the course content and exercises.
 I decided to start focusing on machines from the infamous [Tj Null](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=665299979) list of OSCP-relevant boxes.

-## PWK & HTB Labs
+## Pentesting With Kali (PWK) & HTB Labs
 Starting to practically apply my knowledge through compromising these boxes is where I felt that I prepared myself the best for tackling the OSCP.
 I would say I went a little overkill when it came to this.
-From TJ Null's list, I fully compromised 11 PWK Windows machines, 9 PWK Linux machines, 15 HTB Windows machines, and 12 HTB Linux machines for a total of 47.
+From TJ Null's list, I fully compromised 11 PWK Windows machines, 9 PWK Linux machines, 15 HTB Windows machines, and 12 HTB Linux machines for a total of 47 boxes.
 These are just the machines I completed from the TJ Null list, there are other machines I did for additional learning and fun.
 By this time I started to form a solid methodology for tackling machines, including improving my note-taking.

 ## PEN-200 Challenge Labs
 The PEN-200 Challenge Labs provide three network pentest challenges MedTech, Relia, and Skylark.
 These are great for honing your PenTesting methodology and note-taking but are not like the OSCP exam environment.
 I started by completing MedTech and then Relia, but never got around to Skylark.
 I would recommend completing these if there is enough time, as they are fun challenges.